Tiendil/world-builders-2023/categorical-analysis/presentation/body.md

 # Other Side

-The urban legends world with an open future which displays our fears, hopes, and fantasies in all their glory.
+The urban legends world with an open future which displays our fears, hopes, and fantasies in all their variety.

 <img src="./main.jpg" style="width: 20em; height: 20em;"/>